wyxfhb/jettl/obsidian_notes/Notes From Email To Organize.md

 compile time VI analyzer tests can tell which actors can launch which actors, dependent on which messages the creator can accept and send to it's created actor and also the messages the created actor can accept and send to it's creator actor.
 This will cut down on run time errors, ensuring that an actor that creates another actor will abide by the contract of messages of it's created actor and vice versa.
 Further, documentation tools can be used to know exactly where what messages are passed to and from the Self.

-In respect to Self, there are five kind of messages:
+In respect to Self, there are five kinds of messages:
 - Self -> Self
 - Creator -> Self
 - Created (with name) -> Self